xlucn/fio-cdm/README.md

 # fio-cdm

-WIP

 A python script to generate [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark/)-style test result with [fio](https://github.com/axboe/fio).
-Should work across multi platforms as long as you have `fio` and `python` (need version 3.3 and above).
+Should work across multi platforms as long as you have `fio` and `python` (need version 3.3 and above) in case you want to compare the results with CrystalDiskMark.

+This is still WIP.
+I am a novice python coder and not familiar with fio, so the test result is expected to be imprecise.
+Correction and advices are welcome.

 ## Feature

 - Using Python
 - Try to provide some options of CrystalDiskMark, e.g., number of test runs, test file size, mixed r/w tests, zero buffers, etc
-- Show IOPS and latency results for random read/write tests (thus combining the default, peak performance and real world performance tests in CrystalDiskMark 7.0.0)
+- Show IOPS and latency results for random read/write tests.
+  This actually combines the "default", "peak performance" and "real world performance" tests in CrystalDiskMark 7.0.0
 - Easy to add/customize new tests in command-line arguments
 - Parse `fio` result in json format to achieve more stability

+TODO

+See `grep TODO fio-cdm`

 ## Usage